YDIN/Delivery-Model/README.md

-# Delivery-Model
-YDIN Delivery Model used in the client projects
+# YDIN Delivery Model

+**Basic processes for all the Client Projects.**

+Tailored case-by-case depending on the Project's needs.